 So they buy lots of expensive things to prove that they are wealthy.
 Unfortunately, buying expensive things can hoover up all your money until you go bankrupt, like Nick Cage, 50 cent, T-Pain or the cast of The Real Housewives of New Jersey.

 If you try to follow the rich TV-lifestyle you will spend a lot of money and fail at impressive things like early retirement.
+Save your money.
 The way to preserve your stockpile is by spending money like a normal person, buy normal clothes, normal cars, and normal houses.

 That way your riches can sustain you through life, instead of disappearing like a Loony Tunes road-runner.